oconnor663/applied_crypto_2021_fall/sha256/readme.md

 is while the tricks are still fresh in your mind.
 Strike while the iron is hot, as they say.

 SHA-256 has a flaw.
-Although its collision resistance and the other security properties remain unbroken so far, it does *not* behave like a true ["random oracle"](https://en.wikipedia.org/wiki/Random_oracle).
+Although its collision resistance and other security properties remain unbroken so far, it does *not* behave like a true ["random oracle"](https://en.wikipedia.org/wiki/Random_oracle).
 Some SHA-256 outputs are _related_ to each other, in a way that you can detect or exploit even when you